Tmee/Nokogiri-Example/scrape.md

 Calling ".class" on that should now return Nokogiri::XML::Document.
 Sweet, you got some XML.
 The "xpath("//div")" is the start to how you will be dropping down into the DOM to whatever place has the information you want.

+* uses Mandrill for smtp email
+* Foundation as css framework

   ---
   <h4>Some notes on XPath:</h4>
     * it navigates XML documents